 These handpicked treasures are the essence of what matters most for fundraisers.
 Taken together the fundraising fundamentals that follow are a very full meal, nutritious and satisfying though, if consumed in a single sitting all at once, perhaps a bit hard to digest.
 Taken individually, one at a time, they’re tasty, manageable morsels, inspirational food for thought well worth savouring and taking time over.
 Often challenging, they might even at times be life-changing.

 Now this durable, time-tested menu has been expanded and brought fresh up to the minute for fundraisers everywhere.

 Much of the substance and inspiration for what follows comes from the wise sayings of my friend and mentor Harold Sumption, architect of Oxfam’s advertising and founder of the International Fundraising Congress in the Netherlands.
 This list first appeared in the section dedicated to his memory in my 1992 book Relationship Fundraising.
 It was later expanded in SOFII (see original list here), plus now, with some help from the people at the Commission on the Donor Experience, we’ve added in a few more observations along the way.
-SOFII will soon be launching two special features on the life and work of Harold Sumption, which when posted I’ll link here.
+SOFII has recently published two special features on the life and work of Harold Sumption, which are linked here.

 Starting point: there are no absolute rules in fundraising and slavish adherence to formulae will win no donors, but whoever you are and in whatever cause you work you’ll find some basic principles consistent and helpful in virtually every fundraising endeavour.
 What follows, in no particular order, is the essence of our craft, the basics of fundraising, key principles that no advances in technology or development will change.